raestrada/ResumeCraftr/docs/getting_started.md

 ### Understanding `resumecraftr.json`

-Here’s an example of a `resumecraftr.json` configuration file:
+Here's an example of a `resumecraftr.json` configuration file:

 ```json
 {